DATA-606-2023-FALL-THURSDAY/Iang_Ruth/Docs/Project Report.md

 - The bar chart shows the same distribution as the pie chart above.
 There is imbalanced distribution between the classes.

 <img width="694" alt="Screen Shot 2023-10-07 at 6 19 32 PM" src="https://github.com/DATA-606-2023-FALL-THURSDAY/Iang_Ruth/assets/98433448/337183e7-f429-4aeb-9dbc-bd65a415f63f">

+- The word frequency distribution plot shows which words occur the most in the dataset.
+As shown may, result, and potential appeared the most.
+And it makes sense in this context because such words would appear since the device would result in specific consequences.
+Also, many of the words are devices, kit, surgical items, procedures and so on.
+This shows what kind of medical devices are being recalled the most in the dataset.